 Note: For help with the application process please call us at 888-678-5839.

 If the initial application is denied, the claimant can file a request for a hearing before a judge, in which the case is presented through the claimant’s testimony and medical evidence.
 An impartial vocational or medical expert may also testify at the hearing.
 Although the claimant has a right to a hearing, he/she may waive that right, opting for a decision based only upon the medical evidence instead.
 Upon evaluation of all the evidence, the judge will issue a written decision.

 Note: A request for a hearing must be filed within 60 days of the date of denial.
-Call 888-678-5839 and we can file your appeal for you!
+Call 888-678-5839 and an experienced Michigan disability lawyer can file your appeal for you!

 3. Appeals Council

 If the claimant receives an unfavorable decision in the social security disability process, or does not fully agree with the judge’s decision, an appeal can be filed with the Appeals Council.
 The Appeals Council is comprised of administrative law judges who have the authority to grant, remand or deny your appeal.
 The Appeals Council will consider the hearing record and any additional evidence that has been submitted subsequently.

 Note: An Appeals Council appeal must be filed within 60 days of the date of the unfavorable decision.